 Women Get Judged More for Upspeak than Men

-When young women use upspeak, it’s thought to indicate ditziness, lack of intelligence, lack of seriousness, and/or lack of self-confidence.
+When young women use upspeak, it’s thought (by older people) to indicate ditziness, lack of intelligence, lack of seriousness, and/or lack of self-confidence.

 When young men use it, upspeak may go unnoticed — or, if it is noticed, it’s not as likely to disqualify the speaker in other people’s eyes because men are judged on their future “potential,” while women are judged on current performance and required to prove themselves over and over.
 (Harvard Business Review’s 2013 “Women in the Workplace: A Research Round-Up” is just one place you can verify this.)

 Is that discrepancy not fair?